Tio Tjay: Biography

-1980's was a great decade for Tio Tjay.
+1980s was a great decade for Tio Tjay.
 He was invited to join an exhibition in Italy which was held in Naples for a cultural relationship between Brazil and Italy.
-A few years later, he was again invited to Tukuyama, Japan for a collective exhibition.
+A few years later, he was again invited to Fukuyama, Japan for a collective exhibition.
 And in the same year, he returned to Indonesia and worked in his birth country.

 Tio Tjay's strong painting is affected by the Latin colours that was dominant in Brazil.
 In Indonesia, he created unique style of art pieces by combining the brave colours of Latin, with an oriental style, applied in the wondrous Indonesia and the exotic and mysterious Amazon.